EvanDiamantidis/TryHackMe/Machines/Blue/README.md

 <br />

-Put the Windows prompt in the background using `Ctrl + Z` to list the running processes on the Meterpreter shell via the `ps` command.
+To view the list of running processes on the target we should push the Windows prompt in the background once again using `Ctrl + Z` and run the `ps` command on the Meterpreter shell.

 ![image](https://user-images.githubusercontent.com/14150485/171121665-fb781d18-eee0-472d-a18b-fa4480b4ba4a.png)

 <br />

-In this step we should switch over to an `NT AUTHORITY\SYSTEM` process from the list using the `migrate PID` command, however please note this might take a few attempts before successful migration on this machine.
+In this step we will be switching over to an `NT AUTHORITY\SYSTEM` process from the list using the `migrate PID` command, however please note this might take a few attempts before successful migration.

 ![image](https://user-images.githubusercontent.com/14150485/171121728-f81e6336-fda7-461d-8220-9eb654018fc1.png)